MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-json-files.md

 ## <a name="Appjson"></a>App.json file

-The following table describes the settings in the `app.json` file:
+The following table describes the settings in the `app.json` file.
+For an example `app.json` file, see [Business Central Performance Toolkit](https://github.com/microsoft/ALAppExtensions/edit/master/Modules/DevTools/BusinessCentralPerformanceToolkit/app.json).

 |Setting|Mandatory|Value|
 |-------|---------|-----|